HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Scheduling with Heterogeneity

-\textbf{Optimize from second phase algorithm:} Given the global graph partition obtained in the first phase, varying the parameters $k_i$ across iterations results in distinct constructions for each intra-group strategy, which, in turn, determines the configuration of pipeline stages and their order.
+\textbf{Optimize from second phase algorithm:} Given the global graph partition result in the first phase, varying the parameters $k_i$ across iterations results in a distinct intra-group strategy, which, in turn, determines the configuration of pipeline stages and their order.
 By fine-tuning $k_i$, we can construct pipelines that achieve high efficiency.

+\ryan{ \textbf{Batch and layer assignment:} For a given parallel execution plan generated by our two-phase algorithm, our algorithm automates batch and layer distribution using \textit{greedy strategies}.
+For batch assignment, we distribute batches proportionally to the estimated training efficiency of each pipeline.
+For layer assignment, we prioritize assigning layers to pipeline stages in proportion to their estimated computational efficiency.
+If out-of-memory issues are detected on certain stages, we reduce the number of layers assigned to those stages and reassign the corresponding layers to stages with the most abundant memory resources. }

-\textit{We evaluate the performance of a parallel execution by simulation:} at the end of each iteration, we simulate the execution costs for the generated parallel execution plan by our cost model.
-When the plan encounters out-of-memory issues, the execution cost is evaluated as infinity.
-To enhance accuracy, we further incorporate network latency ($\alpha_{d,d'}$) into simulation.
-As the number of collective communication operations increases, system performance degrades due to significant linking costs.
-Network latency is particularly critical in heterogeneous environments, where a large number of micro-batches leads to an increased number of NCCL operations. \S\ref{subsec:algo} evaluates the accuracy of the simulator and shows that the simulation deviations are less than $2\%$ for all cases.
+\textbf{Evaluate by simulation:} at the end of each iteration, we simulate the execution costs for the generated parallel execution plan using our cost model, given the communication bandwidth matrix and hardware computation capabilities.
+The communication bandwidth matrix serves as an abstraction of the entire cloud network, and we obtain this matrix through profiling communication status between every GPU-pair; for computation capabilities, we represent them by theoretical peak FLOPS of each GPU type.
+When a generated parallel execution plan results in an out-of-memory error, its execution cost is set to infinity.
+If the plan results in poor performance due to imbalanced computation, inefficient memory usage, or suboptimal network utilization, the cost is assigned a high penalty value.
+Conversely, if the plan efficiently utilizes the given heterogeneous cluster, a low cost is assigned.
+Finally, the parallel strategy with the lowest estimated cost is selected.
+Our cost model closely predicts actual execution costs.
+We provide a detailed evaluation on the simulation accuracy in \S\ref{subsec:algo} and Appendix \ref{app:cost_model_val}, results show that simulation deviations are less than $2.9\%$.
+To enhance simulation accuracy, we further incorporate network latency ($\alpha_{d,d'}$) into the simulation.
+As the number of collective communication operations increases, system performance degrades due to high linking costs.
+Network latency is particularly critical in heterogeneous environments, where a large number of micro-batches and long pipeline schedules lead to an increased number of NCCL operations.